-Fall Art Exhibits and Galleries Last Updated 9/20
+Fall Art Exhibits and Galleries Last Updated: August 2023

 Every year, autumn’s changing leaves paint Connecticut’s beautiful scenery with warm colors.
 Why not celebrate the artistry of fall by visiting standout art exhibitions across the state?
-From interactive sculpture gardens, to immersive painting galleries, to unique media experiences, Connecticut is filled with spots to safely admire the arts.
+From interactive sculpture gardens to immersive galleries, to unique media experiences, Connecticut is filled with spots to safely admire the arts.
 It’s time to find your fall inspiration!